School of Law

 - Personal statement not to exceed two double-spaced pages

 Once your electronic application form has been submitted online, the Office of Admissions will automatically request an official copy of your CAS/LSAT report from LSAC.
 The following items must be a part of your report before it will be released to Texas A&M Law:

 - At least two letters of recommendation (LORs).
 No more than 3 LORs can be included in a CAS report for Texas A&M Law.

 Texas A&M University School of Law accepts applications on a rolling basis.
 For applicants whose application files are complete by our priority deadline, February 1st, the Admissions Committee will make every effort to provide decision and tuition waiver information before the first traditional law school seat deposit deadline, April 1st.

-We have a recommended application deadline of March 31st and a final deadline of July 8th.
+We have a final deadline of July 1st.
 However, Texas A&M University School of Law can make no guarantees that seats and financial assistance will still be available at the latter point of the cycle.
-To maximize your chances of admission and consideration for tuition waivers, we encourage you to apply by our priority or recommended deadline.
+To maximize your chances of admission and consideration for tuition waivers, we encourage you to apply by our priority deadline.
 The Admissions Committee will give careful consideration to applications until the entering class is full.